dodeleye99/dodeleye99/README.md

 # Hi :wave:, I'm Daniel.

-I'm a Mathematics graduate with a love for writing programs and increasing my knowledge.
+I'm a Mathematics graduate with a love for the art of coding and increasing my knowledge.

-I created this GitHub account to showcase and structure my past and current work in regards to the art of coding.
+I created this GitHub account to showcase and structure my past and current work in regards to programming.

 ### The languages I am most experienced with: